 Assessment type: Evaluation Key question(s): To what degree are companies in the upstream minerals supply chain demonstrating uptake of the OECD's 5-step due diligence framework?
 Research design: Cross-sectional, longitudinal study Data sources Primary data collection based on corporate self-reporting (Step 5 reports or equivalent).
-Unit(s) of analysis The upstream section of the supply chain features, at the top of the upstream supply chain (according to the DDG typology), the SOR level, which comprises the main unit of analysis of this assessment.
+Unit(s) of analysis The upstream section of the supply chain features, at the top of the upstream supply chain (according to the Minerals DDG typology), the SOR level, which comprises the main unit of analysis of this assessment.
 Positioned at the ultimate supply chain control point, smelters, refiners, and diamond cutters exercise comparatively high discretionary power from whom, and on what terms, they source their minerals.
-Key metric(s): DDG Steps 1-5, through the perspective of Step 5 disclosure.
-As with the downstream section, the data collected will allow any given company under study to be classified according to the typology offered in the TOC (See Table 7.9) The case frequency in each category will inform the degree of DDG uptake.
+Given this pinch point, with a finite number of smelters/refiners (for each mineral) or cutter (for diamonds), it is feasible to construct an accurate list of all SoRs for each mineral.
+This is done by triangulating data from various SoR assurance programs (RMI, LBMA, RJC, etc.), trade data and industry publications.
+For some minerals, the list would need to be established from scratch.
+Key metric(s): Minerals DDG Steps 1-5, through the perspective of Step 5 disclosure.
+As with the downstream section, the data collected will allow any given company under study to be classified according to the typology offered in the TOC (See Table 8.9) The case frequency in each category will inform the degree of Minerals DDG uptake.
 Sampling: Wherever feasible, all registered SOR-level actors, as per the to-be- defined scope of the M&E Framework, will be surveyed for the purpose of this section assessment.
 For example, in the 3TG space there were 332 SORs in 2018.
 In the cobalt industry, there were 52 cobalt refiners (both fine and crude cobalt refiners as per the RMI taxonomy) in 2018 (Bayer et al., 2018).
-Assessment themes: The DDG features reporting stipulations in Step 5 that a company properly implementing the DDG will follow.
-The degree of corporate disclosure may then be consequently assessed as an indication of a company's implementation of the DDG (see Table 7.9).
-This narrow assessment scope for the stipulated disclosure is required as a given company can implement the full letter and spirit of the DDG, but opt to still only provide the minimum elements stipulated for disclosure by Step 5 according to their signalling strategy (transparency \neq quality of due diligence and purchasing behaviour).
-In order to determine whether an upstream company engages in enhanced risk management, the extent to which an upstream company carries out on-the-ground risk assessments, capacity-building, ASM formalisation, child labour remediation, engaging multi-stakeholder efforts to assist vulnerable populations, tracking and disclosing payments to government, and formalisation of security arrangements is assessed (see Table 7.9).
+Assessment themes: The Minerals DDG features reporting stipulations in Step 5 that a company properly implementing the Minerals DDG will follow.
+The degree of corporate disclosure may then be consequently assessed as an indication of a company's implementation of the Minerals DDG (see Table 8.9).
+This narrow assessment scope for the stipulated disclosure is required as a given company can implement the full letter and spirit of the Minerals DDG, but opt to still only provide the minimum elements stipulated for disclosure by Step 5 according to their signalling strategy (transparency $\neq$ quality of due diligence and purchasing behaviour).
+In order to determine whether an upstream company engages in enhanced risk management, the extent to which an upstream company carries out on-the-ground risk assessments, capacity-building, ASM formalisation, child labour remediation, engaging multi-stakeholder efforts to assist vulnerable populations, tracking and disclosing payments to government, and formalisation of security arrangements is assessed (see Table 8.9).
 Included in the uptake assessment is an analysis of Annex II-relevant allegations against the company originating from a credible source, and how the company responded, if at all.
 Each of the 12 dimensions in Annex II are in scope.
 This analysis then reveals a pattern regarding the type and frequency of allegations concerning relevant corporate behaviour.
 Indicators: This assessment section features the following indicators.

-Table 7.9.
+Table 8.9.
 Upstream Step 5 indicators